kristoisberg/samp-map-zones/README.md

 - `bool:GetMapZoneName(MapZone:id, name[], size = sizeof(name))`
   - Retrieves the name of the map zone.
 Returns `true` or `false` depending on if the map zone is valid or not.
-- `bool:GetMapZoneMinPoint(MapZone:id, &Float:x, &Float:y, &Float:z)`
+- `bool:GetMapZoneSoundID(MapZone:id, &soundid)`
-  - Retrieves the coordinates of the minimum position of the map zone.
+  - Retrieves the sound ID of the map zone.
 Returns `true` or `false` depending on if the map zone is valid or not.
-- `bool:GetMapZoneMaxPoint(MapZone:id, &Float:x, &Float:y, &Float:z)`
+- `bool:GetMapZoneAreaCount(MapZone:id, &count)`
-  - Retrieves the coordinates of the maximum position of the map zone.
+  - Retrieves the count of areas associated with the map zone.
 Returns `true` or `false` depending on if the map zone is valid or not.
+- `bool:GetMapZoneAreaPos(MapZone:id, area, &Float:minX = 0.0, &Float:minY = 0.0, &Float:minZ = 0.0, &Float:maxX = 0.0, &Float:maxY = 0.0, &Float:maxZ = 0.0)`
+  - Retrieves the coordinates of an area associated with the map zone.
+Returns `true` or `false` depending on if the map zone is valid and there are enough areas associated with the map zone or not.
 - `GetMapZoneCount()`
   - Returns the count of map zones in the array.
 Could be used for iteration purposes.

-## Example
+## Examples

+### Retrieving the location of a player

 ```pawn
 CMD:whereami(playerid) {